pdamoc/elm-powercss-proposal/README.md

 to test the code, enter the proposal folder and `elm-package install -y && elm-make Main.elm`

-the method can be used currently with ports like by adding the following to your script and using `updateCss` like in proposal A.
+the method can be used currently with ports by adding the following to your script and using `updateCss` like in proposal A.

 ```javascript